 until your next visit to Saxony, why not gather some ideas for your stay.
 Just visit our new microsite on SaxonyTravelDreams.
 We have also compiled some great tips on Facebook, Instagram, and YouTube.
 And if we can help you with your holiday plans in any way, feel welcome give us a call or write us.

 As of 14 June, private travel for holiday purposes is permitted again for citizens of the EU and many other countries.
 Hotels and restaurants, as well as leisure and cultural facilities such as museums, palaces and castles, opera houses and theatres, and swimming-pools/spas are allowed to be open.

 Bus and group tours for up to 30 people are also possible again.
 Masks are compulsory on board for all travellers.

 The current Covid-19 regulations for Saxony always apply, especially the obligation to wear a mask, especially indoors and on public transport as well as social distancing rules.
-The current Covid-19 protection regulation (in German only) is in place from 14 June to 30 June 2021 including.
+The current Covid-19 protection regulation (in German only) is in place.

 Currently, the 7-day incidence rate is below the threshold of 35.
 This means: